-- If the 92.5% success criteria is not able to be achieved based on circumstances outside of the PoC media company's control, then documentation that a satisfactory make good was determined between the buyer and seller must be maintained. - The 92.5% threshold was developed by PoC3 in consultation with members, auditors, and industry experts to ensure an appropriate level of compliance and is consistent with the standards put forward by the digital out-of-home industry.
+- If the 92.5% success criteria is not able to be achieved based on circumstances outside of the POC media company's control, then documentation that a satisfactory make good was determined between the buyer and seller must be maintained. - The 92.5% threshold was developed by The Point of Care Marketing Association in consultation with members, auditors, and industry experts to ensure an appropriate level of compliance and is consistent with the standards put forward by the digital out-ofhome industry.

-4. Network Auditing Requirements\
+4. Network Auditing Requirements

-Network audits must be completed annually for each network (where applicable).
+• Network audits must be completed annually for each network (where applicable).
 Audits can be performed at any time during the year.

-Network Audit Approach I
+Network Audit Approach 1